Smooth profinite groups, I: geometrizing Kummer theory: Lifting -torsors.

 \section{Lifting $(G,\W_r(L)(1))$-torsors.}

-\subsection{Why cohomology with $\W_r(L)$-coefficients?}
+\subsection{Why cohomology with $\W_r(L)$-coefficients?\\}

-Let $S$ be a $(G,\F_p)$-scheme, let $L$ be a $G$-line bundle over $S$, and let $r \geq 1$ be an integer.
-The $(G, \W_r(L)(1))$-torsors on $S$ are suitable for many applications in algebraic and arithmetic geometry, as follows. \\Let $X$ be a (smooth, geometrically integral) variety over a field $F$, of characteristic $\neq p$.
-Denote by $G=\pi_1(X)$ "the" \'etale fundamental group of $X$, and by $\Z_p(1)$ the usual Tate module.
-Then, the machinery provided by the groups for various $(G,\F_p)$-schemes $S$ and $G$-line bundles $L$ over them, is thought of as with $L$ is a system of mod $p$ coefficients of purely multiplicative nature, broadly extending the notion of rank one $\F_p$-local system on $X$.
-This analogy can be made very accurate-- especially if $X$ is a $K(\pi,1).$ \\ Applying our point of view to algebraic geometry amounts to performing subtle geometric operations on the level of the coefficients of the desired cohomology, instead of doing them on the variety $X$ itself.
-These present similarities with Steenrod operations- except that Steenrod operations apply to cohomology groups, not to coefficients themselves.
-As usual, these coefficients have to be (of $p$-primary) torsion.
-This is fine, since torsion coefficients for cohomology theories are commonly accepted as the most relevant ones.
-The variety $X$ then becomes almost invisible, and only subsists via its algebraic fundamental group- which is indeed, in many cases of interest, a smooth profinite group- see \cite{DCF0}.
+Let $X$ be a variety over a field $F$, of characteristic not $p$.
+Denote by $G=\pi_1(X)$ `the' \'etale fundamental group of $X$, and by $\Z_p(1)$ the usual Tate module.\\ One can think of the groups for various $(G,\F_p)$-schemes $S$ and $G$-line bundles $L$ over them, as where $L$ is a system of mod $p$ coefficients of multiplicative nature, extending the notion of rank one $(\Z/p^r)$-local system on $X$.
+This analogy, that solely involves $G$, is accurate if $X$ is a $K(\pi,1)$.
+Our point of view is to perform geometric operations on the coefficients of the cohomology, instead of the variety $X$ itself.